-- The school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education.
-Ensure policies are consistent with Surrey Safeguarding Children's Board (SSCB) and statutory requirements, are reviewed annually and that the Child Protection policy is available on the school website. - The SSCB is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - That the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training, if there is not a panel conducting interviews then the individual will have completed the safer recruitment training. - That at least one member of the governing body has completed safer recruitment training to be repeated every five years.
+- The school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy (Including guidance on the use of restraint) and a response to children who go missing from education.
+Ensure policies are consistent with Surrey Safeguarding Children's Board (SSCB) and statutory requirements, are reviewed annually and that the Child Protection policy is available on the school website. - The SSCB is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - That the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training.
+If there is not a panel conducting interviews, then the individual will have completed the safer recruitment training. - Staff regularly complete a self-declaration regarding disqualification on the grounds outlined in Disqualification under the childcare Act 2006. - That at least one member of the governing body has completed safer recruitment training to be repeated every five years. - Staff have been trained appropriately and this is updated in line with guidance and all staff have read Keeping Children Safe in Education (2022) part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - That all staff including temporary staff and volunteers are provided with the school's child protection policy and staff behaviour policy. - That the school has procedures for dealing with allegations of abuse against staff (including the Headmaster), volunteers and against other children and that a referral is made to the

-- Staff have been trained appropriately and this is updated in line with guidance and all staff have read Keeping Children Safe in Education (2019) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - That all staff including temporary staff and volunteers are provided with the school's child protection policy and staff behaviour policy. - That the school has procedures for dealing with allegations of abuse against staff (including the Headmaster), volunteers and against other children and that a referral is made to the DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - That a nominated governor for safeguarding is identified.
-The safeguarding governor liaises between the DSL and FGB meeting at least once a term, receives safeguarding minutes from meeting's and will be informed of any serious safeguarding issues as they occur. - That a member of the senior leadership team has been appointed by the Governing Body as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - That on appointment, the DSL and deputy(s) undertake interagency training (SSCB Modules 1&2) and also undertake DSL 'New to Role' and 'Update' training every two years. - That children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and relationship and sex education (RSE). - That the school will comply with DfE and Surrey County Council Children Missing Education requirements. - That the school will comply with regular data returns requested by the Local Authority, regarding all pupils, of statutory school age, attending alternative provision and/or on a reduced or modified timetable - That appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors. - That any weaknesses in Safeguarding are remedied immediately.
+DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have done had they not resigned.

+- That a nominated governor for safeguarding is identified.
+The safeguarding governor liaises between the DSL and FGB, meeting at least once a term, receives safeguarding minutes from meetings and will be informed of any serious safeguarding issues as they occur. - That a member of the senior leadership team has been appointed by the Governing Body as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - That on appointment, the DSL and deputy(deputies) undertake interagency training (SSCB Modules 1&2) and also undertake DSL 'New to Role' and 'Update' training every two years. - That children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and economic education (PSHE) and relationship and sex education (RSE). - That the school will comply with DfE and Surrey County Council Children Missing Education requirements. - That the school will comply with regular data returns requested by the Local Authority, regarding all pupils, of statutory school age, attending alternative provision and/or on a reduced or modified timetable - That appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors. - That any weaknesses in Safeguarding are remedied immediately.